piyoki/neovim-server/README.md

 After logging in with `username` and `password` in the web console, type `vim` to finish the initial setup.

-For the first time launch, Neovim will install the coc-extensions defined in [coc.settings](https://github.com/yqlbu/neovim-server/blob/master/nvim/coc-settings.json).
+For the first launch, Neovim will install the coc-extensions defined in [coc.settings](https://github.com/yqlbu/neovim-server/blob/master/nvim/coc-settings.json).
 You may also download additional coc-extensions followed by the [instructions](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions)

 ## 📋 Wiki